jefferywmoore/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

       - then, logical and technical controls provide protection against logical attacks and exploits
       - then, physical controls provide protection against real-world physical attacks against facilities and devices
 - 1.10.5 Applicable types of controls (e.g., preventive, detective, corrective)
+  - Three ways to implement mitigating controls:
     - **Administrative**: the policies and procedures defined by an org's security policy and other regulations or requirements
+    - **Technical / Logical**: examples include firewalls, automated backups, encryption
     - **Physical**: security mechanisms focused on providing protection to the facility and real world objects
+  - Safeguards:
     - **Preventive**: a preventive or preventative control is deployed to thwart or stop unwanted or unauthorized activity from occurring
     - **Deterrent**: a deterrent control is deployed to discourage security policy violations; deterrent and preventative controls are similar, but deterrent controls often depend on individuals being convinced not to take an unwanted action
+    - **Directive**: A directive control is deployed to direct, confine, or control the actions of subjects to force or encourage compliance with security policies
+  - Countermeasures:
     - **Detective**: a detective control is deployed to discover or detect unwanted or unauthorized activity; detective controls operate after the fact
+    - **Corrective**: a corrective control modifies the environment to return systems to normal after an unwanted or unauthorized activity as occurred; it attempts to correct any problems resulting from a security incident
+    - **Recovery**: An extension of corrective controls but have more advanced or complex abilities; a recovery control attempts to repair or restore resources, functions, and capabilities after a security policy violation
+    - recovery controls typically address more significant damaging events compared to corrective controls, especially when security violations may have occurred
     - **Compensating**: a compensating control is deployed to provide various options to other existing controls, to aid in enforcement and support of security policies
       - they can be any controls used in addition to, or in place of, another control
       - they can be a means to improve the effectiveness of a primary control or as the alternative or failover option in the event of a primary control failure
-  - **Corrective**: a corrective control modifies the environment to return systems to normal after an unwanted or unauthorized activity as occurred; it attempts to correct any problems resulting from a security incident
-  - **Recovery**: An extension of corrective controls but have more advanced or complex abilities; a recovery control attempts to repair or restore resources, functions, and capabilities after a security policy violation
-    - recovery controls typically address more significant damaging events compared to corrective controls, especially when security violations may have occurred
-  - **Directive**: A directive control is deployed to direct, confine, or control the actions of subjects to force or encourage compliance with security policies

 - 1.10.6 Control assessments (security and privacy)
   - Periodically assess security and privacy controls: what’s working, what isn’t
     - As part of this assessment, the existing documents should be thoroughly reviewed, and some of the controls tested randomly
     - A report is typically produced to show the outcomes and enable the org to remediate deficiencies
     - Often, security and privacy control assessment are performed and/or validated by different teams, with the privacy team handling the privacy aspects
 - 1.10.7 Monitoring and measurement